 Surface complexation modeling of Ra sorption to montmorillonite was achieved through inclusion of an inter-layer exchange reaction, which was necessary to reproduce the high amount of Ra sorption observed at low pH values.
-Isotherm fitted log K values and background cation fitted K values had poor background cation RMSEs and isotherm visual fits as compared to the iron (hydr)oxides (table 1).
+Isotherm fitted log K values and background cation fitted log K values had poor background cation RMSEs and isotherm visual fits as compared to the iron (hydr)oxides (table 1).
 Importantly, selectivity coefficients are only cautiously used to explain Ra interlayer exchange, as they are specifically derived for trace levels of competing cation.23 Used as is, they will inaccurately predict competition between Ra and other competing cations, because they do not account for changes in the activity of clay exchange sites as the competing cation exchanges with Na in the clay inter-layers, explaining the poor fits observed.
 Removal of these selectivity coefficients from this model however, resulted in overprediction of Ra sorption compared to experimental results and worse fits, since the models did not consider competitive exchange between Ra and the various background cations considered.
 Nevertheless, the necessary inclusion of an exchange reaction illustrates that Ra sorption to sodium montmorillonite is mechanistically distinct from other solids (e.g. iron (hydr)oxides), resulting in differential Ra sorption trends across solution conditions.
 2:1 clay minerals may retain Ra under conditions where other minerals act as poor sorbents (e.g. low pH), but Ra sorption to those minerals is more prone to alteration when solution cation composition is varied.